Ellestir/AutoREBA/Documentation/Ground_Truth.md

 The picture shows another interesting posture.
 The person in the picture is trying to take a light box from a table at a further distance.
 Thus the left leg is lifted, which increases the REBA score, as an unnatural pose is assumed.

 #### Coupling Score:

+EasyGrip:
+The easyGrip describes the ability to hold and move an object by its handle.
+This results in the Coupling Score being "good" (+0) or "fair" (+1), and it cannot be "poor" (+2).
+Whether the Coupling Score is "good" or "fair" depends on the grip and the difficulty of the movement.

+WeakGrip:
+Objects without a handle are considered as a weakGrip.
+The Coupling Score is "poor," with a value of 2 assumed.

 #### Activity Score: